sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 ### If you get an empty list of files

-If you are running a dlt pipeline with the filesystem source and get zero records, we recommend you check the configuration of `bucket_url` and `file_glob` parameters.
+If you are running a data_load_tool pipeline with the filesystem source and get zero records, we recommend you check the configuration of `bucket_url` and `file_glob` parameters.

 For example, with Azure Blob Storage, people sometimes mistake the account name for the container name.
 Make sure you've set up a URL as `"az://<container name>/"`.